 the further evolution of Maritime Safety Information broadcast systems, taking into account the ongoing work in IHO and WMO;

-whether distress communications should be separated from other types of communications and in consequence whether the arrangements in chapters in SOLAS could be revised; and
+whether distress communications should be separated from other types of communications and in consequence, whether the arrangements in chapters in SOLAS could be revised, in the light of the communications requirements for e-navigation; and

 possible alignment between the relevant chapters in SOLAS, in particular with regard to type approval, secondary equipment and maintenance arrangements and their regulatory status (i.e. mandatory or discretionary);

-indication of facilities required for capacity-building
+the need to indicate the facilities required for capacity-building.

 To ensure all interested parties are able to participate in a subsequent review and modernization there would need to be an agreed time line, achievable aims and reasonable expectation that any modernizations can be implemented.
 This will minimize impact on Member States, regulatory bodies and manufacturers.